 Wynonna averted his gaze as she looked out the window for a brief moment before she turned to look at him once more.

-“Mr. Jenson, I know you mean well but I don’t want to talk about this anymore.
+“Mr. Jenson, I know you mean well but could we please just drop this?
 That’s in the past and it has nothing to do with me anymore, which is why we shouldn’t bring this up ever again.
 Anyhow once you’ve made a decision, you shouldn’t ever have to regret it because it’s not like you can turn back time and change the past anyhow.
 I did what I had to do, and now I have no right to regret my own choices.
-What’s done is done.”
-With that said, she excused herself and made her way to the counter once more.
+What’s done is done,” with that said, she excused herself and made her way to the counter once more.

 Wynonna pushed back a few strands of hair that came loose as she placed her tattered old baseball cap on her head.
 She adjusted her grip on the shoulder strap of her bag once more before stepping outside the cafe and into the stifling heat that came with the beginnings of summer.
 Why anyone would want to come to a cafe in this weather was just unfathomable.
-She shook her head and made her way towards the next crossing and stood beside a mother and her four-year-old son who was holding a large pink bouncy ball against his chest while waiting for the light to change.
+She shook her head and made her way towards the next crossing.
+A mother and her four-year-old son stood beside her.
+The young boy held a large pink bouncy ball pressed to his cheek, while waiting for the light to change.

 Yet another person glued to her phone, Wynonna sighed as she peered over at the young mom who was tapping away furiously at her phone screen.

-Today’s youth seemed to have a rather distasteful addiction to modern electronics.
-Admittedly they can be quite useful but the extent to the obsession with which people had with their cellular devices had always seemed to be too much for her to handle.
+Wynonna’s generation seemed to have a rather distasteful addiction to modern electronics.
+Admittedly, they can be quite useful, but the extent of the obsession with which people had with their cellular devices was mind-boggling.

 She unwrapped the cherry flavored lollipop she took out of her pocket and popped it in her mouth.